thehydrogen/neo/README.md

 This method returns an `IterationResult` object.
 Among offset and predicted location, it will also return the predicted motion.

 You can choose to use this predicted motion to be fed in next tick, or actual movement deltas (safer).

+A demo in code can be found in the `com.example` package.

 ## License
 Neo is licensed under the MIT License.
 Have fun